BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. GREEN_THESH: The threshold for detecting if something is green or not.
 Refer to the [Color Sensor Calibration](#calibrationcolorsensorjava) section to find appropriate values.
 1. BLUE_THESH: The threshold for detecting if something is blue or not.
 Refer to the [Color Sensor Calibration](#calibrationcolorsensorjava) section to find appropriate values.

-Most rookie teams don't need to edit anything below this section, but they should in order to get a better understanding of what is going on.
+Most rookie teams don't need to edit anything below this section, but they should at least look at it in order to get a better understanding of what is going on.
 Below, we are going to look at three main things: First, we are going to understand some more static variables, then we are going to look at the functions, and lastly we are going to look at the SensorBuilder class.

 ### Additional Static Variables